When Should I Call A Professional Plumber?

 Your Water Runs Dry

 The most obvious plumbing problem is a lack of running water in the home and is typically the manifestation of a more severe issue.
 Sometimes the dry spell is isolated to one room of the home or unit, like the bathroom or a kitchen, and sometimes it effects the entire home.
 Your pipes don’t have to be completely barren to be troublesome.
-The faucet may “spit” miniscule amounts of water when turned on.
+The faucet may “spit” minuscule amounts of water when turned on.
 Lack of water flow is indicative of a host of plumbing problems such as water heater malfunction, burst pipelines, and leaks.

 It’s recommended that you check the water outlets on your property to confirm some or none are receiving water from the hot and cold-water supplies; to help with the problem’s diagnosis.
 This step will be helpful in explaining your issue to your plumbing expert – but you’ll still need to ask for help.
 For multi-family units, property managers should do an assessment of all units to determine if the water stoppage is being experienced by all residents before requesting help.